AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/create-identities.md

 Read more about how [ECIDs are tracked using Platform Web SDK](https://experienceleague.adobe.com/docs/experience-platform/edge/identity/overview.html?lang=en).

 ECIDs are set using a combination of first-party cookies and Platform Edge Network.
-By default, the first-party cookies are set by the Web SDK.
-To account for browser restrictions on cookie lifespans, you can opt to set and manage your own  first-party cookies instead.
+By default, the first-party cookies are set client-side by the Web SDK.
+To account for browser restrictions on cookie lifespans, you can opt to set your own first-party cookies server-side instead.
 These are referred to as first-party device IDs (FPIDs).

 >[!IMPORTANT]
 >